Christmas is now on the horizon and if, like me, Christmas dinner is the meal of the year, you might already be planning your menu.

 I write endless lists but there’s always something I forget – usually something basic like plain flour or cinnamon.
 Unless you do a lot of cooking some things don’t get replaced often enough.

-Then there’s timings.
+Then there are the timings.
 What do you do when?
 How soon should you start preparing?

-Hellofresh also offer a box for vegetarians and a classic box with more adult and spicier meals.
+HelloFresh also offers a box for vegetarians and a classic box with more adult and spicier meals.
 With the possible exception of a splash of olive oil, milk or water, there is nothing else you need to provide.

 And they have just released a new box just in time for Christmas.
 Yes, you can now have your Christmas lunch boxed up and sent to your door ready to cook, together with full instructions and all the spices and condiments you need.

 We were sent a box to try and, not daunted by my previous Hellofresh attempts which all worked extremely well (if I do say so myself), we sat down to an early Christmas dinner in October.